Before we dive into the holidays in earnest, clear some ground and start dreaming up some new dreams with this simple new year ritual.

 Grab your journal, and start scribbling.

-- What were your hopes and dreams for 2020?
+- What were your hopes and dreams for the past year?

 - What actually happened?